Luigichopper/luigite-1.21.4/README.md

 ## Overview

 Luigite Mod adds a new gemstone to Minecraft with a complete set of ore blocks, including both stone and deepslate variants.
-The mod features natural ore generation in the overworld with a rarity similar to copper, providing players with a new resource to discover during their mining expeditions.
+The mod features natural ore generation in the overworld with a rarity similar to copper, providing players with a new edible resource to discover during their mining expeditions.

 ## Features